avisi-cloud/terraform-provider-acloud/docs/resources/nodepool.md

 - `min_size` (Number) Minimum amount of nodes in the Node Pool.
 Used when auto_scaling is set to `true`.
 - `node_auto_replacement` (Boolean)
 - `node_count` (Number) Number of nodes in the Node Pool.
 Used when auto_scaling is set to `false`.
+- `organisation` (String) Slug of the Organisation.
+Can only be set on creation.
 - `organisation_slug` (String, Deprecated)
 - `taints` (Block List) Taints to put on the nodes in the Node Pool (see [below for nested schema](#nestedblock--taints))